-Land area and flood risk reduction decision drivers are used within the Planning Tool to filter and select the set of projects that best build and maintain land and reduce flood risk, both in the near term and long term.
-CPRA uses land area and flood risk reduction as decision drivers because they are key requirements of CPRA's mission, are well understood, and simplify analysis while allowing flexibility for refining the plan.
+Land area and flood risk reduction decision drivers DECISION DRIVERS are used within the Planning Tool to filter and select Land area built and maintained and flood risk the set of projects that best build and maintain reduction are used within the Planning Tool to land and reduce flood risk, both in the near term filter and select the set of projects that are the and long term.
+CPRA uses land area and flood highest performers, both in the near term and risk reduction as decision drivers because they long term.
+Determining the benefits of projects are key requirements of CPRA's mission, are well in both the near and long term through these two understood, and simplify analysis while allowing measures is the fundamental basis of how projects flexibility for refining the plan. are selected.
+Essentially, CPRA uses decision drivers Projects that build or maintain land area focus on to help answer these questions:

-Projects that build or maintain land area focus on restoring the landscape and the ecosystem.
+restoring the landscape and the ecosystem.
 Examples include marsh creation, sediment diversions, and ridge restoration.
 These projects may have an added benefit of reducing flood risk, but their success is measured by how much land has been built and maintained in the near term and long term.